-Fig. 2 Optimization history for 10-bar truss by different algorithms faster than DE-rand-pbest at sooner generation (about early 40 generations in this example).
+Table 2 Optimization results by different strategies for the 10-bar truss faster than DE-rand-pbest at sooner generation (about early 40 generations in this example).
 This is due to the fact that at sooner generations, the p value is large and the mutation 'current-to-pbest' performs similar to 'current-to-rand'.